-- Develops, adopts and provides direction on strategic plans and budgets - Preparing for meetings, voting on ballots between meetings, serving on task forces as assigned - Monitors overall operations, including oversight and evaluation of goals achievement - Creates and dissolves committees - Sets financial goals, ensures resources are appropriately managed, and allocates resources to meet goals - Selects and supports an Executive Director - Determines, monitors and strengthens programs, products, education and services - Assists in recruiting, orienting and mentoring new board members - Partnering and communicating well with staff so that each group is doing what it is designed to do - Hosting meetings and conference calls around strategic issues
+- Develops, adopts and provides direction on strategic plans and budgets - Preparing for meetings, voting on ballots between meetings, serving on task forces as assigned - Monitors overall operations, including oversight and evaluation of goals achievement - Creates and dissolves committees - Sets financial goals, ensures resources are appropriately managed, and allocates resources to meet goals - Leads selection process of Executive Director.
+Assists in development of annual goals of executive director and leads annual assessment. - Determines, monitors and strengthens programs, products, education and services - Assists in recruiting, orienting and mentoring new board members - Partnering and communicating well with staff so that each group is doing what it is designed to do - Hosting meetings and conference calls around strategic issues